dhianharyono/dhianharyono/README.md

 - :banana: Learning deep about React.js, Javascript, and many more...

-- :surfer: When not coding I'm probably playing game, designing and traveling
+- :surfer: When not coding I'm probably playing game and traveling

 - :bath: Feel free to stalk me on [LinkedIn](www.linkedin.com/in/dhian-haryono)